9 minute read

 Are Google results rigged?
 The answer is probably no. At least from what we can tell they aren't.
-Google simply reflects what it believes people want.
+Google simply reflects what it believes people want - they call it relevance.
 Google does not discern well between truth or lies (see "knowledge-based trust"), but it does a very good job of returning results the masses want - just not necessarily what an individual wants (though it does provide individualized results).

 Emotions drive search results

 Psychology studies show that emotions are a critical factor in how we make decisions and even purchases.
 Pushing emotional hot buttons can cause content to get shared and even go viral.

-Trump taps into emotions frequently to spurn controversy and generate publicity.
+Trump is a master at tapping into emotions frequently to spurn controversy and generate publicity.
 People view and share things that make them angry or generate other strong emotions.
 Google reflects this.

 For example, when Holly Holm beat Rhonda Rousey in the UFC championship fight, Trump tweeted that he was glad to see her lose and that Rousey was “not a nice person”.
 By commenting on trending news, his tweet got over 12,000 retweets and over 2,000 comments.